-This course is aimed at students who like problem solving and developing working products out of wood and hard plastics.
-The course is divided into three overlapping areas of study: Core technical principles; Designing and making principles; Specialist technical principles.
+This course is aimed at students who like problem solving and developing working products predominately out of wood but also out of various other materials.
+The course is divided into three overlapping areas of study: core technical principles; designing and making principles; specialist technical principles.

-During the course we will cover knowledge and practical applied skills in: shaping and joining materials by hand and machine, the use of structures and mechanisms, Computer-Aided Design (CAD) and Manufacture (CAM), industrial production methods and an awareness of how design influences society and the environment we live in.
+During the course we will cover knowledge and practical applied skills in: shaping and joining materials by hand and machine, knowledge of papers and card technology, textiles, plastics and metals, use of structures and mechanisms, Computer-Aided Design (CAD) and Manufacture (CAM), industrial production methods and an awareness of how design influences society and the environment we live in.
 The students need to have a general understanding of all types of materials such as textiles and electronics to fulfil the core element of the course.

-Projects covered include: USB desk light, passive amplifier, a storage unit and other various multi material focused tasks.
+Projects covered include a storage unit and other various multi material focused tasks.
 Students will be required to research and develop prototype products using drawing and a variety of presentation techniques.

-General advice: ICT is a core element of the course and will be used for research, data presentation, and Computer-Aided Design and manufacture throughout the course and especially in Y11.
+General advice: ICT is a core element of the course and will be used for research, data presentation, and Computer-Aided Design and Manufacture throughout the course and especially in Year 11.
 It would be useful, but not essential, for students to have access to a computer at home.
 The department has free student licences for software packages used throughout the course which are also available for use at home.